 Canine Precognition: Extra Sensory Perception

 Can dogs perceive the future?
-Scientists say no but here are documented cases of ESP and we invite your witnessed example, type it in below!
+Scientists say no but here are documented cases of ESP and we invite your witnessed example, tell us below!

 We are collecting credible accounts (and 10 to 30 second videos) of this canine phenomenon.
 Something other than home security cameras showing a dog knows when the owner is on the way home.
 Tell us other ways dogs perceive the future!

-First, differences in precognition.
+First let us define precognition as opposed to reaction or habit.
 Many owners report their horse starts grazing towards the barn when feeding time approaches.
 Dairy operators say the same thing.
 That proves animals associate the time of day with a future event!
-We dismiss it as “telling time” which only proves that WE missed the point… Among the best-known examples of extra-sensory perception are cases where dogs have found their family that moved away.
-Devoted dog, selfless people.
+We dismiss it as “telling time” which only proves that WE missed the point… Among the best-known examples of extra-sensory perception (ESP) are cases where dogs have found their family that moved away.
+Devoted dogs, selfish self-centered humans...

 Did you ever think about giving your dog a bath and then wonder why you can’t find him?
 You shrug it off, subconsciously uncomfortable with the significance of the “coincidence.”

-Do you have a convincing example of canine precognition that others have witnessed?
+Do you have an example of precognition that others have witnessed?

 “Of course he could smell the meat but it was his extra sensory perception that made him famous in the neighborhood.
 It was roughly the distance of two football fields to my home after I turned onto Tin Mine Road.
 Ole Claxter would always be there at the top of the hill to chase my car to the driveway when I had liver.
 If it wasn’t ESP, how did he know I was bringing liver that day?